ogc1231/sample-pad/README.md

 ### Acknowledgements

-- I would like to thank my Code Institute mentor, [Tim Nelson](https://github.com/TravelTimN) for their support throughout the development of this project.
+- Thanks to, [Tim Nelson](https://github.com/TravelTimN) for his support throughout the development of this project.